 Customers financially impacted by the outbreak can request payment plans for their water, sewer and drainage bills by contacting 425-452-6973 or email@example.com.
 Information about the Emergency Assistance Program is available at Utility Rate Relief.

-Temporary water main shutdowns resume for construction projects
+Temporary water main shutdowns for construction projects have resumed

-With the Governor's order now allowing non-essential construction activities, Utilities plans to resume some construction work that involves temporary water shutdowns.
+With the Governor's order now allowing non-essential construction activities, Utilities has resumed some construction work that involves temporary water shutdowns.

 Most projects involving water shutdowns halted when the "Stay Home" order was first issued, so residents would not be without water during the most critical times.
 It's important to restart this work now for several reasons - to protect water quality, support our economy by moving projects forward, and restore neighborhood streets where work has been unfinished.